 I’ve spent the last few months putting together an all new book on one of the most-requested topics we get at Marathon Handbook . . .
 How to run a marathon in under four hours.

 After receiving so many recquest on the subject, I decided the best thing to do was to build an entire book that covers every step of the way of preparing for and running a marathon – specifically for people who want to run one in under four hours.

 A four-hour marathon is much more than just a regular marathon – it’s a sign of great underlying fitness, discipline in training and pacing and a solid runner.
 It has become the most common goal for people attempting marathons – so I’m here to tell you exactly how to achieve it.
 The most effective way to achieve a 4-hr marathon is by training smart and being disciplined.

-In my book, I describe in detail how you should train based on PACE, instead of DISTANCE.
+In my book, I describe in detail how you should train based on PACE, instead of DISTANCE or TIME.
 I explain why a constant pace (or even negative splits) is the key to a great marathon, and I give you the exact paces you should train at to get your body used to the 4-hr marathon speed, while also building up your ability to run long distances.
 Intrigued?
 Click here to download the first 14 pages in PDF format, completely free!

 Alternatively, purchase now using the links below!

 The 4-hour Marathon gives you a bulletproof framework to prepare, train and complete a marathon in under four hours.
 The average marathon finishing time is somewhere between four and five hours.
 The four-hour mark has become a benchmark for many – a target time to beat, a badge of honour.
 The framework in this book takes the four-hour finishing time as its starting point, and works backwards to guide the runner in their training and preparation.
 With a tangible goal, your training and preparation can be tuned to prepare you – whether its your first marathon or your fiftieth.
 The five principles that the four-hour marathon theory is built upon are: